 I've tried quite a few, but have never been able to get the same great results as what the original authors led me to expect.

-I did everything that the leading SEO authorities said to do, and yet the best I could do was rank on the 2nd or 3rd page of results.
+I've put a lot of effort doing everything that the leading SEO authorities recommended, and yet the best I could do was rank on the 2nd or 3rd page of search results.

-So today I want to share my case study of replicating a very well-known link building technique along with some of my thoughts of why “guru techniques” might not always work for you.
+So today I want to share my case study of replicating a very well-known link building technique along with some of my thoughts on why "guru techniques" will not always work for you.

 Like I said, I’ve tried many different white hat SEO techniques over the last few years, but this was the one that finally made me realize that something was seriously wrong.

 If you haven’t heard of the skyscraper technique, give it a quick skim.
 The basic idea is to pick popular pages, improve upon them, and then reach out to sites that linked to those lower-quality pages and get them to link to you.

 It’s a great strategy, and it obviously works for some, so I decided to give it a go.

 This was on a brand new site that I had high hopes for: RawResume.com (note that the site was sold in March of 2015, so it may have changed since then).
 This was a site dedicated to helping people improve their resume and find jobs.

 Step 1: Pick a Keyword to Target

 After a bit of digging, I decided to target keywords similar to “how to write a great resume.”